anko/tapsoneer/readme.markdown

 A simple Node.js/io.js interface to the tapson test protocol.

-Tests are planned, then run asynchronously with whatever dependencies you like.
+Tests are planned, then run asynchronously.
+If some of your tests depend on each other, you can specify how.

 Exports a readable tapson protocol stream.